Industry Engagement Program

 Educating Kids about Agriculture: Kids to Farms

-The project will take primary school students to farms and agricultural supply chains to have them interact with farmers, agribusinesses, agronomists, rural agricultural suppliers, livestock agents, processing facilities.
+The project takes primary school students to farms and agricultural supply chains to have them interact with farmers, agribusinesses, agronomists, rural agricultural suppliers, livestock agents, processing facilities.
 Host food and fibre ‘mini classrooms’ at major events.
 Provide satellite and virtual technology and other ‘in-class’ experiences and review, refresh, or develop resources about food, fibre and the value of agriculture for use in primary school classrooms.

 Express your interest in Kids to Farms.